 After much anticipation, Springfield Armory unveiled the Hellcat, a high-capacity micro-compact marketed and designed for concealed carry.

-As expected, the launch of the Hellcat was greeted with mixed reviews from the public.
-Social media was instantly inundated with comments ranging from political to practical to preposterous.
 However, the reviews have been steadily rolling in from industry insiders who were able to get their hands on Springfield's new micro-compact 9mm.

 How does the Hellcat stack up with those in the know?

 Here's a sampling from gun reviewers across the industry:

 It’s both comfortable in the hand and easy to shoot.
 The only downgrade here is for the serrations in the Melonite slide which just aren’t grippy enough.

 This is a very easy gun to carry.
 As someone who totes a slim, single-stack G43 daily, the Springfield Hellcat gives me five more rounds in virtually the same size and form factor.
 That’s a big capacity upgrade and one that won’t be lost on most gun buyers.

 Going back to the beginning, Springfield Armory — like so many gun makers — is playing catch-up to the P365.
 This is an extremely attractive, competitively priced micro-compact that gives the gun buyer more carry capacity and does it in a package that’s easy (and even fun) to shoot.

 In the end, the Hellcat is an extremely attractive concealed carry package.
 Springfield took a couple of years to come up with an answer to the SIG P365 and you can see the work that went into the final product.
 The Hellcat is a very worthy competitor to the SIG and one that many buyers will think is the more compelling choice.